Applied Research & Grant Methodology (2 course sequence)

 - provide students in the one year, course-based program with the opportunity to obtain a high quality, realistic research exposure through “hands on” laboratory experience as well as through generating (and critiquing other) original research proposals.

-- provide a bridge, if desired, to thesis research in Year 2 of the M.S.E. program by allowing students and potential research mentors to become acquainted with each through research rotations.
+- provide a bridge, if desired, to thesis research in year two of the MSE program by allowing students and potential research mentors to become acquainted with each through research rotations.

 Credit for “two full courses” will be available towards graduation by completing the following courses: